-NOTE: This operator's manual describes many features of your Wayfarer and includes instructions for its safe use.
+NOTE: This operator's manual describes the features of your motorhome and includes instructions for their safe use.
 The manual, however, including its photography and illustrations, is of a general nature.
-Some equipment and features described in this manual may be optional or unavailable on your model.
+Some equipment and features described in this manual might be optional or unavailable on your model.

 The instructions included are meant to serve as a guide and in no way extend the responsibilities of Tiffin Motorhomes beyond the standard written warranty.
-The descriptions, illustrations, and specifications in this manual were correct at the time of printing and Tiffin Motorhomes reserves the right to change specifications or design without notice, and without incurring obligation to install the same on products previously manufactured.
+The descriptions, illustrations, and specifications in this manual were correct at the time of printing and Tiffin Motorhomes reserves the right to change specifications or design without notice, and without incurring the obligation to install the same on products previously manufactured.

 Many of the instruction sheets and manuals for the various appliances inside your motorhome have been incorporated into this manual for your convenience.
-There's also a flash drive in the information bag inside of your coach with instruction manuals to your appliances on it as well.